-Modification Number Page Para/ Policy/ Section Detail of Modification Source/ Reason of Modification as 'Opportunity Sites' (See Appendix 1) which are currently being used as playing pitches.
+Modification Number Page Para/ Policy/ Section Detail of Modification Delete paragraph 6.2.8 as follows: "6.2.8 However, the Council is proposing to allocate both Oakfield and the Ford Sports Ground as 'Opportunity Sites' (See Appendix 1) which are currently being used as playing pitches.
 The PPS tested scenarios to assess the impact of the loss of provision at these sites.
 The PPS found that the loss of both Oakfield and the Ford Sports Ground would result in a deficit of provision in the borough over the plan period and therefore could not be considered 'surplus' to requirements.
 Given this, in accordance with paragraph 74 of the NPPF, should redevelopment come forward on Oakfield and/or the Ford Sports Ground, "the loss resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity and quality in a suitable location".
-Therefore, the Council is committed to reproviding the existing level of provision Oakfield and the Ford Sports Ground at a suitable location within the borough.
-And delete paragraph 6.2.9: "6.2.9 In order to demonstrate that this is feasible, the Council has undertaken an Alternative Playing Pitch Assessment (2016).
+Therefore, the Council is committed to re providing the existing level of provision Oakfield and the Ford Sports Ground at a suitable location within the borough.
+And delete paragraph 6.2.9: "6-2.9 In order to demonstrate that this is feasible, the Council has undertaken an Alternative Playing Pitch Assessment (2016).
 This document assessed a range of sites across the borough to identify if there are feasible and deliverable alternative sites in the borough which could accommodate the reprovision of the existing level of sports pitches (and facilities) which are currently on the Oakfield Playing Fields and the Ford Sports Ground.
 The assessment demonstrates that there are a range of alternative, suitable and deliverable sites in the borough that have the potential to accommodate the level of existing provision at Oakfield and Fords Sports ground.
 In relation to Oakfield sites at Forest Road Recreational Ground and Hainault Recreational Ground have significant potential.
 In relation to the Ford Sports Ground, Seven Kings Park and Goodmayes Park Extension have significant potential.
-The Council is committed to undertaking detailed feasibility work on these sites to ensure re-provision of the sports pitches in the borough."
+The Council is committed to undertaking detailed feasibility work on these sites to ensure re provision of the sports pitches in the

-Modification Number Page Para/ Policy/ Section Detail of Modification Source/ Reason of Modification MM64 129 Policy LP36 Number opening paragraph of Policy LP36, and amend criteria (c) to read: "Protecting agricultural land in the borough, in accordance with national planning policy unless there are overriding community benefits to the proposal" Modify criteria (e) of LP36 as follows: "(e) Supporting buildings and structures that support local food growing on allotment land which do not have an adverse visual impact on the locality" Insert additional point to implementation section of Policy LP36 as follows: "2.
-The Council will support and encourage new community food growing spaces as part of the landscape provision within residential development" In response to R01098/07, R01205/09, and Inspector's Issue 10, q. ii) (document CED031), and consistency.
-MM65 130 Policy LP37 Rephrase Policy LP37(c) to read: "Protecting and enhancing the borough's Blue Ribbon network, particularly supporting projects which improve water quality and biodiversity and restore parts iof the River Roding and other watercourses, in accordance with the Thames River Basin Management Plan" In response to R01089/26 MM66 131 Para 6.4.5 At end of 6.4.5 insert: "This will be particularly important given that some parts of the borough are currently deficient in access to open space and nature (see figures 24 and 25)."
-In response to R01090/42
+Modification Number Page Para/ Policy/ Section Detail of Modification MM64 129 Policy LP36 Number opening paragraph of Policy LP36, and amend criteria (c) to read: "Protecting agricultural land in the borough, in accordance with national planning policy unless there are overriding community benefits to the proposal" Modify criteria (e) of LP36 as follows: "(e) Supporting buildings and structures that support local food growing on allotment land which do not have an adverse visual impact on the locality" Insert additional point to implementation section of Policy LP36 as follows: "2.
+The Council will support and encourage new community food growing spaces as part of the landscape provision within residential development" MM65 130 Policy LP37 Rephrase Policy LP37(c) to read: "Protecting and enhancing the borough's Blue Ribbon network, particularly supporting projects which improve water quality and biodiversity and restore parts iof the River Roding and other watercourses , in accordance with the Thames River Basin Management Plan " MM66 131 Para 6.4.5 At end of 6.4.5 insert: "This will be particularly important given that some parts of the borough are currently deficient in access to open space and nature (see figures 24 and 25)."